ohsu-comp-bio/funnel/website/content/docs/compute/deployment.md

 funnel node run --config node.config.yml
 ```

-To activate the Funnel scheduler, use the `manual` backend in the config.
+To activate the Funnel scheduler, use the `builtin` backend in the config.

 The available scheduler and node config:
 ```
 # Activate the Funnel scheduler.
-Compute: manual
+Compute: builtin

 Scheduler:
   # How often to run a scheduler iteration.